 -Use the gas pumps closest to the store, because criminals generally place skimmers on the farthest pump, since it's less likely they'll be discovered

 -Make sure the gas cabinet is closed, and the security tape is intact.
 Check around to make sure none of the pieces wiggle or jiggle

 -Shield the PIN as it is entered.
 Even if no one is around, criminals have been known to install hidden cameras near skimmers to record PIN entries

 -When using a debit card, run it as credit so there is no PIN entry

 -Monitor financial statements regularly.
 Report any suspected credit card theft to the authorities and the bank immediately

 Have you fallen prey to gas station skimmers?
-Sound off with your experience in the comments below and News 6 may contact you for an upcoming story.
+Sound off with your experience in the comments below.